 There are several ways to treat diabetic nerve pain at home; another options are; a prescription vitamin, Metanx , for neuropathic pain.
 In addition to Diabetic Peripheral Neuropathic pain, there is also the potential for general neuropathic pain issues.
 As a prescription vitamin, your physician may elect to do a procedure that would involve taking a small biopsy of skin from the area of your ankle so that both you and your physician can evaluate your small nerve fibers, giving you an understanding as to the current condition to your nerve fibers.
 While this test gives an actual representation of you, please understand with treatment, you may feel the benefit without actually seeing a positive improvement as demonstrated in your follow-up biopsies.

 Surgical decompression of peripheral nerves in patients with diabetes is another option that both you & your physician can & should discuss.
 With a team effort let’s try & add life to our years.

-Marc Blatstein DPM – Painful Peripheral Neuropathy
+Marc Blatstein – Painful Peripheral Neuropathy